 Do I need to disassemble the bike before painting? - Yes.
 You will want to remove all the parts and mask off any areas where a part goes back on the bike.

 How do I hang the bike while painting?
 We recommend finding some way of suspending the frame so you can paint it without having to set it down.
 Various methods will work: a bike stand, a rope through the head tube hanging from a tree or garage rafters.
 Make sure you access all areas of the frame.
 Get creative if necessary.

-Is two coats of paint better than one? - More paint is not better and too much paint will make your finish less durable.
+How many coats of paint is best? - More paint is not better and too much paint will make your finish less durable.
 We recommend that you use the minimal amount of paint to get the job done.
 Unless otherwise noted on the product page, one coat of paint is recommended.
 A coat being one layer of paint (not one entire can) with a trip back to cover any light spots are areas that were missed.
 We recommend paint the bike and letting it sit for about 30 min.
 Take it into different light and touch up any light spots.
 You do not need to add more layers if there is good coverage.